NativeSensors/EyeGestures/README.md

 1) some users report that `mediapipe`, `scikit-learn` or `opencv` is not installing together with `eyegestures`.
 To fix it, just install it with `pip`.

+### Missing feature or facing a bug?

+Create new [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) so we can tackle it!

 ### 💻 Contributors

 <a href="https://github.com/OWNER/REPO/graphs/contributors">